jessica6m/Learning-Python/README.md

 PigLatin.py - program created to take user input and convert it to piglatin

 AreaCalculator.py - program created to select a shape and calculate area of that shape

+Vacation.py - program that calculates the cost of your vacation based on different price options